 The digital world offers new challenges, but it also opens new doors.

 Digital tools are not the end goal in planning for remote learning; they are the vehicles through which students and teachers will interact with digital text, images, or videos.
 Students will need these tools to be successful, and teachers will eventually need to review digital tool options and decide which choices will allow their students to be most successful.
 It is best practice for teachers to start with the learning goals, and then decide which digital tool options will allow their students to be most successful.
 This approach will result in a longer-lasting skill set.
 Tools will change, but strategies will last.

 Tools will change, but strategies will last.

-As you begin planning how you will approach critical reading and viewing in your classroom, consider your learning goals, and then use these goals to guide your instructional design.
+As you begin planning how you will approach critical reading in your classroom, consider your learning goals, and then use these goals to guide your instructional design.
 Once learning targets and strategies have been formed, let these decisions guide your tool selection.
 The list below can give you a starting point.
-It outlines some key components of the critical reading and viewing process as well as some of the ways you can have students actively engage in the material.
+It outlines some key components of the critical reading process as well as some of the ways you can have students actively engage in the material.
 Consider how these strategies can be incorporated into your lessons.

 - Scan and identify the organization and structure.

 - Build vocabulary and define unfamiliar words.

 - Annotate the material (mark the text, write in the margins, take notes, etc.).

 - Ask questions and make connections to prior knowledge.

 - Connect the material to other texts or content.